• Skip to primary navigation

 As long as you are able to monitor your oven, it will do ALL of the work for you.

 My boys are now 13 and 10 years old and they still adore these rollups.
 I adore these rollups.
-They’re completely irresistible.
+They’re absolutely delish.

 WATCH THIS VIDEO TUTORIAL ON HOW TO CUT UP A MANGO